ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+and fitting together the following thirty­
+eight lines from thirty-eight English poets.
 The names of the authors are given below:
 1—Why all this toil for triumphs of an hour?
 2—Life&#x27;s a short summer, man a flower.